dengyuyueyuyue/dengyuyue.github.io/content/english/blog/P1_structure_diversity.md

 ---
-title: "When Structure Becomes the Villain: Structural Diversity and Long-Term Stability in Natural Tropical Forests"
+title: "When Structure Becomes the Villain: Structural Diversity and Long-Term Stability in Natural 。Forests"
 meta_title: ""
 description: "this is meta description"
 date: 2025-12-20T05:00:00Z